codenation-dev/squad-2-ad-python-women-loadsmart-1/README.md

 # Error Central Elementary!

-On modern projects increasingly common the use of architetures based on services or microservices.
-In these complex environments, errors can be show in differents layers of application (backend, frontend, mobile and desktop) even in distinct services.
-So, is really important to developers can centralize all the errors registers at one place, where they can monitorize and take more precision decisions about it.
-In this project we gonna implement one simple system to centralize the error registers of applications.
+On modern projects increasingly common the use of architectures based on services or microservices.
+In these complex environments, errors can be shown in different layers of an application (backend, frontend, mobile, and desktop) even in distinct services.
+Therefore, it is important to developers to be able to centralize all the errors registers in one place, where they can monitor and make more precise decisions about those errors.
+In this project, we are going to implement one simple system to centralize the error registers of applications.

 ### Elementary!

 Based on Sherlock Holmes stories, we baptized our project with their famous speech:
 > "Elementary, my dear Watson!"

-Created on the idea about being the biggest and famous detective in the world to find and monitorize all the errors!
+Created on the idea of being the biggest and famous detective in the world to find and monitor all the errors!

 ## Getting Started!